dataminer-site/dataminer-site.github.io/docs/api/python/known_issues.md

 Please also check out the [Jupyter guide](../../guides/python/jupyter) for tips on using Jupyter with JupySQL.

-## Error When Importing the DuckDB Python Package on Windows
+## Error When Importing the DataMiner Python Package on Windows

-When importing DuckDB on Windows, the Python runtime may return the following error:
+When importing DataMiner on Windows, the Python runtime may return the following error:

 ```python
 import duckdb